-The Texas Success Initiative (TSI) requires students to be assessed in reading, writing and mathematical skills before enrolling in a Texas public college or university.
-Texas Education Code Section 51.3062 provides institutions of higher education a means of determining students’ readiness to enroll in freshman-level course work.
-Prior to enrollment, each student must be assessed in three skill areas (reading, writing, and mathematics) by taking the TSI examination and achieving the following scores:
+The Texas Success Initiative (TSI) requires students to be assessed in Reading/Writing or ELAR and Mathematics before enrolling in a Texas public college or university.
+Texas Education Code Section 51.3062 provides institutions of higher education a means of determining students’ readiness to enroll in entry-level course work.
+Prior to enrollment in college level courses, each student must be assessed in three areas (Reading/Writing or ELAR and Mathematics) by taking the TSI assessment and achieving the following scores:

 - Placement score of at least 340 and an essay score of at least a 4; OR

 - Placement score of less than 340, ABE Diagnostic level of 4 or higher and an essay score of at least a 5.

 - TSI Assessment 2.0 (after January 11, 2021)

 - College Readiness Classification of 945 or higher and an essay score of 5 or higher; OR

 - College Readiness Classification of at least 944, diagnostic score of 5 or higher, and an essay score of 5 or higher.

 - College Readiness Classification of 950 or higher; OR